 AI is unquestionably changing healthcare, providing previously unheard-of chances to improve efficiency and enhance patient outcomes.
 However, as Ronke Adejolu underlines, it won't reach its full potential until ethical, security, data related, and practical issues are resolved with the greatest of attention.
 Leaders in the healthcare industry must place a high priority on collaboration, preserve equity, and make a sustained commitment to innovation.
 Now is the time to embrace AI as a critical tool in shaping a healthcare system that is not only smarter but more equitable, secure, and person centered.
 The responsibility lies with us to lead this transformation

-Find out More at HETT Show
+Find out More at HETT North

 Join the Community